AltUser44/travlr/README.md

 The second approach used Express combined with the Handlebars (HBS) template engine to render views on the server.
 This allowed dynamic data—such as trip listings pulled from MongoDB—to be injected into HTML before it was sent to the browser.
 Server-side rendering is beneficial for SEO and initial load performance because the browser receives complete markup, but the server must regenerate the page for every request, which introduces latency.

 The Angular SPA, used for the admin portal, is the most modern approach.
 Angular loads once in the browser and then handles all navigation and data fetching internally via HTTP calls to the REST API.
-The result is a fast, app-like experience with no full page reloads.
+The result is a fast, app-like experience with no full-page reloads.
 The trade-off is a more complex build pipeline and a larger initial JavaScript bundle.
 The SPA is ideal for the admin use case, where interactions like adding, editing, and deleting trips need to feel immediate and responsive.

 **Why did the backend use a NoSQL MongoDB database?**